2020 Cherry Update:

-grow Sweet Dark Cherries, Blush Cherries, and Tart Pie Cherries on 6 acres, the largest pick-your-own cherry orchard in New England.
+grow over 20 varieties Sweet Dark Cherries, Blush Cherries, and Tart Pie Cherries on 6 acres, the largest pick-your-own cherry orchard in New England.
 Cherries are the most challenging crop we grow – winter cold, spring frosts, poor pollination weather, rain cracking, bird damage, and other challenges must be addressed in order for us to produce a cherry crop and we have learned many lessons the hard way!
 All our cherry orchards are protected with bird netting and rain covers which allow us to properly ripen our fruit.
 Come out and enjoy a truly unique treat in our cherry orchards!

 CHERRY PICKING TIPS

 Always check the Facebook feed or call the picking information line (508) 393-6406 for up to date picking information before coming out to the farm

 1. Cherries ripen from the top of the tree down, the ripest cherries are at the top.